 He continued to do this until he thought he got his point across.
 The point being that he was going to eat my food, and there was nothing that I could do or say that was going to stop him from doing so.

-He eventually got up, turned around and started to walk away thinking he was victorious.
+He eventually got up, turned around, and started to walk away thinking he was victorious.

-I also got back up, and I rammed my lower shoulder into the small of his back again.
+I also got back up and I rammed my lower shoulder into the small of his back again.

-And the process repeated itself for a few more minutes – he beats the heck out of me, I get up, he turns his back on me, and I ram my shoulder into the small of his back, and he falls, face first, onto the floor.
+And the process repeated itself for a few more minutes — he beats the heck out of me, I get up, he turns his back on me and I ram my shoulder into the small of his back and he falls, face first, onto the floor.

 On about the sixth cycle of this process, he decided he needed to teach me a lesson.

-As I was approaching to put my shoulder annoyingly into the small of his back for the sixth time, he turned around and viciously head locked me.
+As I was approaching to annoyingly put my shoulder into the small of his back for the sixth time, he turned around and viciously head locked me.
 My feet flew above my head and on the way down they landed on the edge of the kitchen table with such force I thought I had broken my leg.
 I had never experienced such pain in my life.
-I mean the pain just shot through my body almost pleading with me, begging me to stop getting back up, just to lay there.
+I mean the pain just shot through my body almost pleading with me, begging me to stop getting back up, to just lay there.